 Have you been playing poker for a long time?
-Want to try a Poker game variant which is not similar to some of the popular ones like Texas Hold’em, Omaha, or Stud?
-Then, you can try out Chinese Poker online even if you are a beginner
+Want to try a Poker game variant that is not similar to some of the popular ones like Texas Hold’em, Omaha, or Stud?
+Then, you can try out Chinese Poker online even if you are a beginner.

 Clearly, this game has more luck involved.
 And this is why you don’t need to be a poker pro player to excel in this game.
 All you have to do is have a solid understanding of the poker hand rankings before you start playing this game!

-Once the cards are dealt, you divide them into top hand (3 cards arrangement), middle hand (5 cards arrangement), and the bottom hand (5 cards arrangement).
-The same is done by every player in this this game (which can be played between 2 to 4 players).
+Once the cards are dealt, you divide them into the top hand (3 cards arrangement), the middle hand (5 cards arrangement), and the bottom hand (5 cards arrangement).
+The same is done by every player in this game (which can be played between 2 to 4 players).

 Because of the kind of scoring involved, your aim should be to have the bottom hand as the best, followed by your middle hand, and finally the top hand.

-This one is a straight high flush of A, K, G, J, and 10, of the same suit.
+- Royal Flush: Royal Flush one is a straight flush including A, K, G, J, and 10, of the same suit, which is the highest impossible hand.

-Here, you can have five cards of the exact same suit, irrespective of the order / sequence.
-For example, you can have King, and 3,4,5,6 of diamonds (K,3,4,5,6) or cards in any order / sequence of diamonds like A,J,8,4,2.
+- Flush: In Flush poker, you can have five cards of the exact same suit, irrespective of the order/sequence.
+For example, you can have King, and 3,4,5,6 of diamonds (K,3,4,5,6) or cards in any order/sequence of diamonds like A,J,8,4,2.

-This comprises of five cards of the same suit, in numerical order for citizens.
+- Straight: This comprises of five cards of the same suit, in numerical order for citizens called Straight.
 For example, a hand will be 8,9,10, J, and Q.

-This ranking indicates that the person with the highest card wins.
-Here, there is no relevance of having cards from the same suit, or a pair, or so on.
+- High Card: This ranking indicates that the person with the highest card wins.
+In High card, there is no relevance of having cards from the same suit, or a pair, or so on.

 All the above poker hand rankings are appropriate for a five-card hand.
 But, as you know, you also have to make a three-card hand in Chinese Poker.
 So, how do you go about doing so?
 You cannot make any straights or flushes for your three-card hand.
 The only possibilities for this hand are to make: